 Add the egg yolks to a large mixing bowl and beat with an electric mixer until pale and thick; they will increase in volume.
 This takes about 5 minutes of consistent mixing.

-Add the sugar, 2 tablespoons at a time, mixing well after each addition.
-Add the whole milk and mix until incorporated.
+Add 1 cup (200g) sugar, 2 tablespoons at a time, mixing well after each addition.
+Add ¼ cup (60ml) whole milk and beat until smooth.

-Sift the flour and baking powder into the egg yolks.
+Sift the flour and baking powder into the egg yolks and beat until just combined.

 Prepare the egg whites: